How much import duty do I have to pay?

 If you see a ‘tariff preference’ field, you import your product from a country with which the EU has a trade agreement.
 As a result, you usually pay less or no import duties (see column ‘Duty expression’).
 In the example of the long drink glasses, depending on the country, an exemption from import duty usually applies.
 The name of the treaty country is shown in the column ‘Geographical area’.

 Note: Some treaty countries are not mentioned by name in the column 'Geographical area'.
-These countries then belong to a 'group of countries' with which the EU has concluded a trade agreement.
-By clicking on these group names (such as CARIFORUM, SADC EPA, SAP, European Economic Area, GSP+, OCT, and Central America) you can see which countries are included.
+These countries then belong to a group of countries with which the EU has concluded a trade agreement.
+For example, CARIFORUM, SADC EPA, SAP, European Economic Area, GSP+, OCT, and Central America.
+If you click on the group name you will see which countries are included.

 To qualify for tariff preference, the products must be shipped directly from the treaty country.
 The products must also be of preferential origin in the treaty country.
 You can demonstrate this with a preferential origin document or declaration (see column ‘Conditions).
-Examples of this are the EUR.1 certificate, an invoice declaration, or certificate of origin.
-Which document or declaration you need depends on the treaty country and possibly the value of the shipment.
+Read more about origin documents and import declarations.

 Customs Union Duty